PASTE PAPER bookmaking

 To make it, you simply brush a wheat paste + color mixture onto a wetted sheet of readymade paper, and using your hands or any tool you wish, make marks on the surface.
 Using the paste as a carrier for the color pigment gives remarkable shading and dimensional effects that are difficult to match with other mediums.

-Below is a short time lapse film of Lead Graffiti's Jill and Ray sharing the process of making an edition of paste paper for one of their Moments Carved in Paper books.
+Click the image below to see a short time lapse film of Lead Graffiti's Jill and Ray sharing the process of making an 2 sheets paste paper.
+This design is for the clamshell edition of one of our Moments Carved in Paper books.

 DEPENDING ON HUMIDITY and thickness of paste, your papers may require extra drying time and can be picked up later.
 While paper is supplied for this workshop, feel free to bring any specialty papers you'd like to experiment with.
 The following topics will be covered: